nilbus/conflicts/README.md

 4. Resolve the conflict, and commit the result.

-5. Compare your result to the original merge result.
+5. Compare your result to the original merge result to yours (differences in your resolution are prefixed with `+`).
 Keep in mind that the author may not have resolved the conflict correctly.

         git diff <merge_commit>